 Samurai Shodown (2019) Reveal Trailer

 Samurai Shodown takes place within the 18th century.
-Timeline wise, this installment’s storyline occurs after the events of Samurai Shodown V and prior to the events of the very first entry in the series.
-So now the official series timeline and plot synopsis for this new entry is as follows:
+Timeline-wise, this installment’s storyline occurs after the events of Samurai Shodown V and prior to the events of the very first entry in the series.
+So now the official series timeline and plot synopsis for this new entry are as follows:

 – Samurai Shodown V

 – Samurai Shodown (2019)